carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 37 : March 9, 2019

 **Today's Progress** : Previously, I was using MLP to classifiy handwritten digits.
-But for complex image recognition problems, but its better to use Convolutional Neural networks.
+But for complex image recognition problems, its better to use Convolutional Neural networks.
 In MLP, we always use fully connected layers, so in a 28 x 28 pixels of hand written image, we already used over half million of parameters, so imagine if we have more complex images then we will need million of parameters.
 Another problem is that, we throw away the 2D information in an image when we flatten the matrix into a vector.
 CNN's can address these problems.
 First, we only used sparsely connected layers.
 Also it accepts matrix as inputs, so we don't throw away the 2D information in an image.
 This spatial information or knowledege of where the pixels are connected in reference to each other is relevant in understanding the image.

 ## Day 38 : March 10, 2019